alvinwatner/ml-template/README.md

 ## Machine Learning Workflow

-The established workflow in this notebook consists of 13 number of steps :
+This is the established workflow that remains the same for various problems and datasets :
 * step 1 : install all dependencies
 * step 2 : import all libraries
 * step 3 : store any utility function here